saifihamid741/Employee-Activity-Tracker/README.md

 Detailed Breakdown

-1. Imports and Setup: o Various modules are imported to handle tasks such as logging, GUI, system tray icon creation, mouse/keyboard tracking, AWS S3 interaction, and battery monitoring:
+1. Imports and Setup: Various modules are imported to handle tasks such as logging, GUI, system tray icon creation, mouse/keyboard tracking, AWS S3 interaction, and battery monitoring:
       logging: For logging activities to a file.
       pyautogui: For taking screenshots.